Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

 [`Circuits`](../../Concepts/circuits.md) are programmable but can't (practically and efficiently) prove any algorithm.
 The way constraints are represented make some things more natural ("snark-friendly") to do than others.

-Numbers used in constraints are not integers or floats, but finite field elements (big numbers modulo a prime $p$).
+Numbers used in constraints are not integers or floats, but finite field elements (big numbers modulo a prime `p`).

 So when writing `a = b * c`, not only don't you have the liberty to specify _types_ for these variables (for example `float` or `int`), but you must also consider field overflow.